Uzhaikkum Karangal

 Uzhaikkum Karangal is a 1976 Indian Tamil-language film directed by K. Shankar, and written by Nanjil Ki.
 Manogaran.
 The film stars M. G. Ramachandran, Latha and Bhavani.
 It was released on 23 May 1976.

 Plot

 Rangan is a poor man who finds employment in the house of Akkilandham.
 He works hard and finds love in Muthamma after some initial tiff.
 Gowri, widowed daughter of Akkilandam propositions him but he turns down accepting her as a sister.
 She however falls in the trap of Kabali who masquerades as a godman.
 He drugs, seduces and impregnates her before running off.
 The blame falls on Rangan, whom no one believes except Muthamma.
 Rangan traces and finds Kabali, makes him confess and marries him off to Gowri thereby clearing his name.

 Production

 After the film got censored, the songs "Naalai Ulagai" and "Aadiya Paadhangal" were shot at Bangalore.
+This is the Tamil debut for actress Bhavani.

 Soundtrack

 The music was composed by M. S. Viswanathan.